Yoko11111111/OauthWarden/README.rst

 Updates
 *******

-We will try our best to release new version and fixes as soon as possible please stay patient..
+We will try our best to release new versions and fixes as soon as possible please stay patient..
-If you want to support our Project give our repo an star
+If you want to support our Project please give our repo an star